-Included in property and equipment are generators and other capital equipment (such as our ASB) that are loaned at no cost to direct customers that use our disposable products.
-These generators are depreciated over a three year period and such depreciation is included in cost of revenues.
-The total of such depreciation was \$1.1 million, \$1.1 million and \$0.8 million in 2009, 2008, and 2007, respectively.
+Included in property and equipment are generators and other capital equipment (such as the ASB) that are loaned at no cost to direct customers that use our disposable products.
+These generators are depreciated over a three year period and such depreciation is included in cost of revenue.
+The total of such depreciation was \$1.4 million, \$1.1 million and \$1.1 million in 2010, 2009 and 2008, respectively.

 Impairment of Long-Lived Assets (Other than Goodwill)-We review property and equipment and definite-lived intangibles for impairment using our best estimates based on reasonable and supportable assumptions and projections in accordance with FASB ASC 360, "Property, Plant and Equipment" ("ASC 360").
-We recorded a charge of \$5,517 in 2009 for the impairment of fixed assets.
-We recorded a charge of \$0.2 million in 2008 for the impairment of fixed assets and machinery and equipment related to discontinued product lines.
-In 2007, we recorded a charge of \$0.1 million for the impairment of obsolete machinery and equipment and tooling.
+The Company recorded a charge of \$28,523 for the impairment of fixed assets in 2010.
+In 2009, the Company recorded a charge of \$5,517 for the impairment of fixed assets.
+A charge of \$0.2 million was recorded in 2008 for the impairment of fixed assets and machinery and equipment related to discontinued product lines.

-Goodwill and Intangible Assets-As of December 31, 2008, we had \$6.8 million in goodwill recorded.
+Goodwill and Intangible Assets-As of December 31, 2008, the Company had \$6.8 million in goodwill recorded.
 Goodwill represents the excess of costs over the fair value of the net assets acquired in business combinations.
 We historically tested goodwill for impairment annually during our fourth quarter, or more frequently if impairment indicators were present or changes in circumstances indicated that the carrying value of the asset exceeded the estimated fair value.
 ASC 350, "Intangibles-Goodwill and Other" ("ASC 350") requires a two-step approach to determine any potential goodwill impairment.
 The first step (Step 1) requires a comparison of the carrying value of the reporting unit to its fair value.
 Goodwill is considered potentially impaired if the carrying value of the reporting unit is greater than the estimated fair value.
 If potential impairment exists based upon completion of Step 1, Step 2 must be completed, which compares the implied fair value of a reporting unit's goodwill to its carrying value.
 Step 2 involves an analysis allocating the fair value determined in Step 1 (as if it was the purchase price in a business combination).
 If the calculated fair value of the goodwill resulting from this allocation is lower than the carrying value of the goodwill of the reporting unit, an impairment loss is recorded.
-We recorded a full impairment loss related to our goodwill during the three months ended March 31, 2009, based on the results of our Step 1 analysis.
-During the three month period ended June 30, 2009 we performed our Step 2 analysis and concluded that the charge recorded was appropriate.
+The Company recorded a full impairment loss related to its goodwill during the three months ended March 31, 2009, based on the results of our Step 1 analysis.
+During the three month period ended June 30, 2009 the Company performed the Step 2 analysis and concluded that the charge recorded was appropriate.
 See Note 5, "Goodwill and Intangible Assets" for additional information related to this impairment.